Filling random cycles: Proof of Theorem

 With these definitions, we restate Theorem \ref{knot}: \begin{thm*} Let $M$ be an oriented $k$-pseudomanifold with $N$ vertices and geometry bounded by $L$.
 Let $Z$ be a $k$-cycle on $[0,1]^n$ obtained by sending each vertex of $M$ to a uniformly random point in $[0,1]^n$ and extending linearly.
 Then there are constants $C>c>0$ depending on $n$ and $k$ such that

 \end{thm*} The concentration result will be proved in the next section.

 As with Theorem \ref{cube}, the proof is a direct application of Theorems \ref{upperE} and \ref{lowerE}.
 To apply these theorems, we need to understand the filling volumes of slices of $Z$, which is more complicated in this case because while the points are identically distributed, they are not entirely independent.
-This is achieved for the upper bound in Lemma \ref{knot:upper} and for the lower bound in Theorem \ref{knot:lower}.
-Together, these complete the proof.
+We establish the upper bound in Lemma \ref{knot:upper}; this depends only on the fact that every point is independent of all but a constant number of others.
+For the lower bound in Theorem \ref{knot:lower}, the argument is more subtle: even if every point is correlated with only one other, such pairs could be very close and have opposite signs; then the least filling would be much smaller than for independent points.
+Accordingly, we have to show that most correlated points are still far apart.
+Together, these two bounds complete the proof.

 In this section as before, fix the notation

 We start by analyzing the slice $Z \cap P_{\vec x}$. \begin{lem} Let $\vec x \in [0,1]^k$.
 Then the slice $Z \cap P_{\vec x}$ is the sum of $N$ random $0$-chains $\zeta_1,\ldots,\zeta_N$ which are identically distributed on $\{\pm[y] : y \in [0,1]^{n-k}\} \cup \{0\}$ according to a distribution $\mu_{\vec x}$ depending on $k$ and $\vec x$.
 Moreover: \begin{enumerate}[(i)] \item $\mu_{\vec x}$ is invariant with respect to the involution sending a chain $\zeta$ to $-\zeta$; \item $\mu_{\vec x} \leq C(n,k)\mu_{\text{Lebesgue}}$ on $[0,1]^{n-k}$. \item Each $\zeta_i$ is independent of all but at most $L$ other $\zeta_j$. \end{enumerate} \end{lem} Since the distribution of $Z$ is invariant under permuting coordinates, this holds for any $(n-k)$-dimensional slice in a coordinate direction. \begin{proof} The distribution in question is the intersection of a random linear $k$-simplex in $[0,1]^n$ with $P_{\vec x}$.
 Property (i) is obvious from this, and (iii) follows since a pair of $\zeta_i$ are independent whenever the two corresponding simplices do not intersect.
 To see (ii), consider the function